 Looking for a working cat to help keep your barn, garden, or vineyard rodent-free?
 Visit our Adopting a Working Cat page.

-Note that we limit adoptions to within 20 miles of San Jose.
+Note that we limit adoptions of Adult cats to within 20 miles of San Jose.
+Kittens can be adopted by families in the general Bay Area.

 Jump to: Cats in the Lounge | Cats in Foster | Kittens | Information on FIV+ Cats